octaviospain/Musicott/index.md

  2. Build with maven at Musicott's root folder (where `pom.xml` is located)  with `mvn package`
  3. Run with `java -cp target/Musicott-x.y.z.jar com.transgressoft.musicott.MusicottApplication`

+## How to contribute

+If you want to add a feature or fix a bug in Musicott, you can submit a pull request as follows:

+ 1. Fork the project
+ 2. Write the code of the feature with some `javadoc` and the necessary comments
+ 3. Please don't auto-format the code already written as it would make more difficult to see what was changed
+ 4. Add some tests! **Doing it in the `tests` branch is preferable**
+ 5. Commit
+ 6. Submit a pull request **on the `develop` branch**

 ## Manual
 Check out the [Wiki pages](https://github.com/octaviospain/Musicott/wiki "Wiki") for help about using Musicott.